Quran Verses and Quotes About Sadaqah

-In Al-Quran, have no fear and grieve (لاَ خَوْفٌ عَلَيْهِمْ وَلاَ هُمْ يَحْزَنُونَ) in fifteen verses.
-Whoever, believe in Allah, follows the guidance from Him, says our Lord is Allah and afterward are upright, friends of Allah or His bondmen, spend their wealth for Allah, surrender his purpose to Allah, jubilant because what Allah bestowed upon them and to whom you said that Allah would not show mercy, is free from fear and grieve.
+In the Qur’an, have no fear and grieve (لاَ خَوْفٌ عَلَيْهِمْ وَلاَ هُمْ يَحْزَنُونَ) in fifteen verses.
+Whoever believes in Allah, follows guidance from Him, says our Lord is Allah and afterward are upright, friends of Allah or His bondmen, spend their wealth for Allah, surrender his purpose to Allah, jubilant because what Allah bestowed upon them and to whom you said that Allah would not show mercy, is free from fear and grieve.

 Sadaqah for Health

 The Messenger (SAW) said, “Treat your sick by giving Sadaqah”.
 Abu Bakr Al-Khubaaziy said, “I had a very dangerous illness, so a neighbor of mine saw me and said, ‘Act upon the statement of Allaah’s Messenger (SAW), ‘Treat your sick by giving Sadaqah’.